jepayne/paynecoin/README.md

 # 2. Running paynecoin-lite

-Look at the [paynecoin-lite readme](/paynecoin-lite/README.md) for motivation, homework 2 questions, and example code.
+Look at the [paynecoin-lite readme](/paynecoin-lite/README.md) for motivation, possible homework 2 questions, and example code.

 For a very quick start, navigate to the paynecoin-lite subfolder (e.g. `cd ~/paynecoin/paynecoin-lite`) and run the following in your (poetry) shell:
 ```sh